 As outlined earlier in this report, this application has been prepared in accordance with the EIS document being submitted to the Coordinator General for the Carmichael Coal Mine Project.
-Should this development application be approved as part of the EIS process under Section 37 of the State Development and Public Works Organisation Act 1971, the Information and Referral Stage of the IDAS process is not required to be undertaken and therefore Stage Agencies are not required to be identified as part of the application process.
+Should this development application be approved as part of the EIS process under Section 37 of the State Development and Public Works Organisation Act 1971, the Information and referral Stage of the IDAS process is not required to be undertaken and therefore Stage Agencies are not required to be identified as part of the application process.

-Nevertheless, a review of the applicable referral triggers has concluded that the Department of Transport and Main Roads would be the only agency applicable to this particular application due to the size of the residential development and the size of the allotment in which it is proposed to be located.
+Nevertheless, a review of the applicable referral triggers has concluded that the Department of Transport and Main Roads would be the only agency applicable to this particular application due to the size of the residential development.